 While there is no cure for MBC, the goal of these treatments is to shrink or slow tumor growth, improve quality of life, and help people with the condition live longer.

 Chemotherapy may be used prior to breast cancer surgery to reduce tumor sizes, or it may be used to destroy any cancer cells remaining after surgery.
-In general, it is used to destroy or damage cancer cells as much as possible.
+In general, it’s used to destroy or damage cancer cells as much as possible.

-The type of chemotherapy used for stage 4 breast cancer will depend on various factors such as how fast the cancer is growing despite previous treatment, and if there is a lot of cancer in organs such as the liver and or lungs.
+The type of chemotherapy used for stage 4 breast cancer will depend on various factors, such as how fast the cancer is growing despite previous treatment and how much has spread to organs such as the liver and or lungs.

 These treatments include:

 - pegylated liposomal doxorubicin (Doxil, Caelyx)